RaminHaghi/RaminHaghi/README.md

 <h4>🙋🏻 &nbsp; About me :</h4>

 - i'm 25, I am most interested in the Computer World and Coding
-- I'm a self-taught passionate FrontEnd developer
+- I'm a self-taught passionate developer

 <br />